chq1155/Amphion/README.md

 `CompositeReward`, ensuring both biological plausibility and desired chemical profiles.

 ## Data and Checkpoints
-All datasets and pretrained checkpoints can be downloaded here: [**ApexAmphion (Google Drive)**](https://drive.google.com/drive/folders/1RzPwLHfD0MaRn28bskdxddzh3RN_6wlh?usp=sharing)
+We applied ProGen2-XL as our base model.
+It can be downloaded at [**ProGen2 (GitHub)**](https://github.com/enijkamp/progen2) All datasets and pretrained checkpoints can be downloaded here: [**ApexAmphion (Google Drive)**](https://drive.google.com/drive/folders/1RzPwLHfD0MaRn28bskdxddzh3RN_6wlh?usp=sharing)

+After downloading all relevant data and checkpoints, please put in them into the folders listed in [Data & Checkpoint Layout](#data--checkpoint-layout).

 ## Repository Layout